-Not to bore you to death but my writing has appeared in the The Press newspaper, Fairfax New Zealand’s nationwide website stuff.co.nz, the Sydney Morning Herald, Gamefreaks magazine, Game Console magazine, Hyper magazine (Australia), PC World (New Zealand), Tone magazine and gaming website Gameplanet.
-I also used to write a popular video-game centric blog Game Junkie on stuff.co.nz until Fairfax NZ decided it didn’t want to start paying me to write it (I’d done it for six years unpaid although it wasn’t part of my regular day job).
+My writing has appeared in the The Press newspaper, Fairfax New Zealand’s nationwide website stuff.co.nz, the Sydney Morning Herald, Gamefreaks magazine, Game Console magazine, Hyper magazine (Australia), PC World (New Zealand), Tone magazine and gaming website Gameplanet.
+I also used to write a popular video-game centric blog Game Junkie on stuff.co.nz until Fairfax NZ decided it didn’t want to start paying me to write it when I took redundancy.

-I’ve attended E3 three times (2005, 2009, 2010), the Tokyo Game Show once (2008) and interviewed such gaming lumineries as Joseph Tung, from Bungie, Bruce Shelley from Ensemble Studios, two guys from Sony Santa Monica (sorry, I’ve forgotten their names), a guy from the Creative Assembly (I’ve forgotten his name, too) and Peter Molyneux, from Lionhead, twice.
-I feel blessed to be writing about something that I love and plan to do it for as long as I can (or my wife tells me it’s time to grow up).
+I’ve attended E3 three times (2005, 2009, 2010), the Tokyo Game Show once (2008) and interviewed such gaming lumineries as Joseph Tung, from Bungie, Bruce Shelley, from Ensemble Studios, two guys from Sony Santa Monica (sorry, I’ve forgotten their names), a guy from the Creative Assembly (I’ve forgotten his name, too) and Peter Molyneux, from Lionhead, twice.
+I feel blessed to be writing about something that I love and plan to do it for as long as I can.

 So, thanks for calling by and visiting my site.
 I really, really appreciate it and I hope you like what you see.
 Drop me a line at firstname.lastname@example.org and say Hi.